mikebocek/scientific-marginalia/content/vectors.rst

     (\mathbf{u} + \mathbf{v}) \wedge \mathbf{w} = \mathbf{u} \wedge \mathbf{w} + \mathbf{v} \wedge \mathbf{w}

 Although we can't wedge together more than 2 vectors in 2D, the wedge product is also associative.
-If we have 3 3D vectors :math:`\mathbf{u}, \mathbf{v}, \mathbf{w}`, then the order that we apply the wedge doesn't matter.
+If we have 3 3D vectors :math:`\mathbf{u}, \mathbf{v}, \mathbf{w}`, then it doesn't matter how we choose to break the calcualtion down:

 .. math ::
      (\mathbf{u} \wedge \mathbf{v}) \wedge \mathbf{w} = \mathbf{u} \wedge (\mathbf{v} \wedge \mathbf{w})